observablehq/framework/docs/projects.md

 - Other static assets (`.png`, `.css`, _etc._)
 - A project configuration file (`observablehq.config.js`)

+Pages are written in Markdown (`.md`) with HTML, JavaScript, SQL, and other languages.
+JavaScript can also be written in separate modules (`.js`) and imported.
+Data loaders can be written in Python, R, JavaScript, or any other language, and output data snapshots.
+These snapshots, along with static data files, can be loaded into pages to render charts, tables, and other dynamic content.

 And a typical project is structured like this:

 ```ini